-- 6.65 The Council is committed to addressing the increasing social and economic concern of fuel poverty in domestic properties.
-In 2019, 13.1% of households in Braintree District were classified as being in fuel poverty according to the Local Government Association.
-This can be addressed by encouraging energy-efficiency improvements to existing development and to ensure new development meets the highest energy efficiency standards available to reduce energy consumption.
-It is important to recognise that small-scale housing schemes although limited, provide a valuable contribution to the overall outputs of renewable energy and to meeting energy needs locally and nationally. - 6.66 For new development, the Council's aspiration is for energy efficient development that minimises space heating requirements and primary energy demand.
-This works in parallel with Building Regulation targets to deliver reductions in CO2 emissions. - from decentralised sources and for co-locating potential heat customers and suppliers.
+8.63 The Council is committed to addressing the increasing social and economic concern of fuel poverty in domestic properties.
+In 200919, 16.513.1% of households in Braintree District were classified as being in fuel poverty, according to the Local Government Association. in certain parts of the District this figure almost reaches 30%.(AM68) This can be addressed by encouraging energy-efficiency improvements to existing development and to ensure new development meets the highest energy efficiency standards available to reduce energy consumption.
+It is important to recognise that small-scale housing schemes although limited, provide a valuable contribution to the overall outputs of renewable energy and to meeting energy needs locally and nationally.

+8.64 For new development, the Council's aspiration is for energy efficient development that minimises space heating requirements and primary energy demand.
+This works in parallel with Building Regulation targets to deliver reductions in CO2 emissions.

+8.65 The Sustainable Design and Construction Checklist will be used to support the implementation of this policy.
+This is required to be completed for all planning applications which require a Design and Access Statement.
+It should be submitted with a sustainability summary for which it provides a framework.
+The checklist is intended to assist developers to take account of sustainability at the design stage, to ensure environment features are an integral part of development projects.
+The checklist will be reviewed and updated with emerging technologies and national policy.(AM69)

+8.66 The 2012(AM1) NPPF supports the identification of opportunities for development to draw its energy from decentralised sources and for co-locating potential heat customers and suppliers.
 Decentralised energy can achieve greater carbon reduction and is more viable and cost-effective where connections can be made between day and night-time users, including new and existing development.
 This principle forms the basis of the Combined Heat and Power (CHP) concept.
-This combines electricity generation with heat production processes, which results in systems that achieve greater efficiency levels. - 6.68 Decentralised energy is generally expensive to retrofit and the most viable opportunities will arise from very large new developments of a scale similar to a new settlement and location of installations which generate excess heat adjacent to areas where new development would be acceptable.
-In these circumstances decentralised energy installations will be encouraged. - 6.69 The installation of renewable energy equipment attached to or within the curtilage of a listed building or Conservation Area may require listed building consent and/or planning permission in most cases.
-When considering undertaking any works to a listed building advice should be sought at the earliest opportunity. - 6.70 In addition to planning permission from the District Council for a renewable energy scheme, there may also be a need for other consents from agencies such as the Environment Agency. - 6.71 Renewable energy schemes, such as solar farms and wind turbines can have significant landscape and other impacts on their surroundings.
-The Council will produce a Development Plan Document which will include guidance on location and design of such proposals to minimise such impacts.
-This may include a review of the district in relation to finding suitable areas for wind related development.
-Details can be found in the Council's Local Development Scheme.
+This combines electricity generation with heat production processes, which results in systems that achieve greater efficiency levels.

+8.67 Decentralised energy is generally expensive to retrofit and the most viable opportunities will arise from very large new developments of a scale similar to a new settlement and location of installations which generate excess heat adjacent to areas where new development would be acceptable.
+In these circumstances decentralised energy installations will be encouraged.

+8.68 The installation of renewable energy equipment attached to or within the curtilage of a listed building or Conservation Area may require listed building consent and/or planning permission in most cases.
+When considering undertaking any works to a listed building advice should be sought at the earliest opportunity.

+8.69 In addition to planning permission from the District Council for a renewable energy scheme, there may also be a need for other consents from agencies such as the Environment Agency.

+Renewable energy schemes, such as solar farms and wind turbines can have significant landscape and other impacts on their surroundings.
+The Council will produce an updated supplementary planning document which will include guidance on location and design of such proposals to minimise such impacts, as well as a review of the district in relation to finding suitable areas for wind related development.
+Details can be found in the Council's Local Development Scheme.(MM87)

+A forthcoming Supplementary Planning Document shall include a review of the district in order to identify an area suitable for renewable energy schemes.
+The document shall set out the considerations to be taken into account in designating such an area, and to be taken account when considering specific proposals.(AM70)